AlexaH88/gamer-guild/README.md

 -   #### Colour Palette

-    - The colour palette is made up of four colours:
+    - The colour palette is made up of five colours:
         - Dark Blue #104B87
+        - Turquoise #54D9FF
         - Light Blue #C1DFFF
         - Black #000000
         - White #FFFFFF

-    - The Dark Blue #104B87 was chosen for its visual appeal to most users, and as a contrast with the rest of the app.
+    - The Dark Blue #104B87 was chosen for its neutral and visual appeal to most users, and as a contrast with the rest of the app.
+It is used for headings and icons on the components to make these stand out.

+    - The Turquoise #54D9FF adds a pop of colour, and is used on icons and buttons throughout, indicating hovered or selected actions.
+It also creates a nice contrast to the dark blue.

-    - The Light Blue #C1DFFF is used on the general background of the web app and for any hover elements on the navbar - distinguishing from the White #FFFFFF but remaining visible nonetheless.
+    - The Light Blue #C1DFFF is used on the general background of the web app, making the white components stand out, through contrast.

     - The White #FFFFFF is uses as a neutral tone throughout and in particular for the navbar text, and background color to all components.

-    - The Black #000000 is used as a neutral tone throughout and in particular for the text on the light blue background, and for any hover effects on the dark blue icons and text items.
+    - The Black #000000 is used as a neutral tone throughout and in particular for the text on white background, and to indicate when no clickable action is possible when hovering on the dark blue icons.

     - Compatibility with each other, and accessibility, were taken into account for all four colours.